Excelsior-Technologies-Community/PHP_Laravel12_Google_Map_Using_Lat_Long/README.md

-Google Map Integration in Laravel 12 (Fully Explained)
+Laravel 12 – Google Map Integration Demo

-By: Manasi Patel
-Date: 2025
+Project Name: google-map-app
-Laravel Version: 12
+Laravel Version: 12.x

+🚀 Project Aim

-This project demonstrates how to integrate Google Maps inside a Laravel 12 application.
+This project demonstrates how to:

+Integrate Google Maps inside a Laravel 12 application.
-Everything is explained in a very simple way so even beginners can understand clearly.

-⭐ Overview

-This project teaches you how to:

-Install and setup Laravel 12.

 Create a controller to manage map data.

 Setup routes to load the map page.

-Load Google Maps inside a Blade view.

 Pass latitude and longitude from Laravel to JavaScript.

-Generate and use a Google Maps API key.

 Display a marker on the map.

-Fully responsive and beginner-friendly.

-🧰 Requirements

-PHP 8.2+ – Required by Laravel 12.

-Composer – For installing Laravel and dependencies.

-Laravel 12 – Latest version.

-Google Maps API Key – To safely load maps on your site.
+Make a fully responsive, beginner-friendly map page.

+📌 Why Google Maps in Laravel?

+Integrating Google Maps is useful for:

+Showing company locations, offices, or branches.

+Adding markers for stores, events, or real estate.

+Dynamically displaying locations from a database.

+Learning to pass PHP data to JavaScript in Blade templates.

-🚀 Step 1 — Create a New Laravel 12 Project
+STEP 1: Create Laravel 12 Project

+Command:

 composer create-project laravel/laravel google-map-app "12.*"

-Explanation:

-Downloads all Laravel 12 project files.

-"12.*" ensures Laravel version 12 is installed.

-Creates a new folder called google-map-app.

-🚀 Step 2 — Go Inside the Project Folder
 cd google-map-app
+php artisan serve

 Explanation:

-You must be inside the project folder to run Laravel commands like php artisan serve or make:controller.
+Installs Laravel 12 project.

+Creates google-map-app folder.

+Starts the development server.

-🚀 Step 3 — Create a Controller
+STEP 2: Create Controller

+Command:

 php artisan make:controller MapController

 Explanation:

-Controllers handle logic and return views.
+Controllers handle the logic and send data to views.

-MapController will manage the map page and send coordinates to the view.
+MapController will manage the map page and provide latitude/longitude to Blade.

-Laravel creates the file here: app/Http/Controllers/MapController.php

-🚀 Step 4 — Add Logic in Controller

 File: app/Http/Controllers/MapController.php